brendanshaw14/CS-76-Projects/CSP/report.md

 As for backtracking and inference, I did trace through the entire coloring problem and most of the circuitboard problem using print statements to make sure that the recursive calls were occurring correctly.
 It took some debugging but I did figure this out.

 I got this all working before even moving on to heuristics, which took much more time to test, becuase I had to construct a bunch of different problems to test each heuristic with and without inference.

+Before moving on to runtime, I ran each heuristic on the problem using print statements to debug and ensure that the heuristics were working as intended.
+By having the problems print out the domains at different points right before seleting the next variable or domain value to test, I was able to confirm that all the heuristics were working correctly.

 At this point, I had checked all of the solutions outputted by my algorithms, and all were valid, so I was focusing more on the runtime of each heuristic.